IQTLabs/FakeFinder/README.md

 | [medics](https://github.com/IQTLabs/FakeFinder/tree/main/detectors/medics)   | video (mp4)        |  DFDC<sup>1  | [Model Card](https://github.com/IQTLabs/FakeFinder/blob/readme_work/model_cards/MedicsCard.pdf) |
 | [boken](https://github.com/IQTLabs/FakeFinder/tree/main/detectors/boken)   | video (mp4)        |  DFC<sup>2  | Model Card |

+Additionally, we have included template code and instructions for adding a new detector to the system in the [detector template folder](https://github.com/IQTLabs/FakeFinder/tree/main/detectors/detector_template).

 As part of the inplementation we have evaluated the current models against the test sets provided by both ([1](https://ai.facebook.com/datasets/dfdc/), [2](https://github.com/EndlessSora/DeeperForensics-1.0/tree/master/dataset)) competitions after they closed.
 The following figure shows the True Positive Rate (TPR), False Positive Rate (FPR) and final accuracy (Acc) for all six models against these data.
 We have also included the average binary cross entropy (LogLoss) whcih was ultimately used to score the competition.

 <img src="./images/all_results.png" alt="drawing" width="900"/>